Bail Bonds

 The Purpose of Bail Bonds

 The main purpose of a bond is to provide a financial reason for defendants to make court dates in the future after being released from jail.
 People who cannot secure a bond must usually remain in jail from the moment of the arrest up until the end of the criminal trial.
 This could potentially be several months or longer.
-Defendants who post a bond are released from jail since the money is considered incentive to return when the trail starts.
+Defendants who post a bond are released from jail since the money is considered insensitive to return when the trail starts.
 Bonds are usually posted through special agencies or bondsmen.

 The Role of Bail Bondsmen

 A bail bondsman is a licensed professional who is able to help defendants with the posting of a bond.
 These professionals are insured and have a standing agreement with the courts.
 A bondsman can perform a number of tasks from helping to complete legal paperwork to picking up a defendant from the jail.
 They can provide financing or other payment options when family and friends do not have enough money to cover the cost of a bond.
 Bondsmen generally handle everything dealing with the bond once hired.
-These individuals work through larger bail bonds agencies in different jurisdictions.
+These individuals work through larger bail bond agencies in different jurisdictions.

 Posting a Bond